mirovarga/mirovarga.com/posts/installing-acrobat-reader-on-ubuntu-14-04.md

-# How to Install Acrobat Reader on Ubuntu 14.04
+# Installing Acrobat Reader on Ubuntu 14.04

 *Nov 21, 2015*

-*Linux*
+*Linux, How-to*

 Yesterday I was generating some PDFs with attachments in Java (using [Apache PDFBox](https://pdfbox.apache.org) if you're interested) and needed to